 About 6 years ago, I was at a conference presentation where a slide contained this statement.
 We all looked it at, thought about and said to ourselves 'yes, of course, that is obvious'.
 However, it has taken until last year for me to have conversations that reflect that idea.

 In the cloud, you rent hardware as an operational expense, rather than purchasing it as a capital expense.
 Every architectural decision you make has an immediate cost consequence.
 You can have as much performance as you are willing to pay for.
-This drives out different behaviour.
+This drives out different behaviours.

-• If you are short of CPU, then you need to configure the resource manager to prioritise higher-priority processes over lower-priority processing.
+- If you are short of CPU then you need to configure the resource manager to prioritise higher-priority processes over lower-priority processing.

 This session will look at how that played out at one customer.
 They improved performance and saved money on their cloud subscription.
 The single most important thing they did was to clearly and quantitatively state their definition of acceptable performance.